majodi/ESP32-Smart-Alarm-Clock/README.md

 ## Release notes

+** July 22, 2019**
+Minor adjustments, tested and stable for several months.
 **1.01 April 27, 2019**
 Temporary adjustments to facilitate new release of RemoteDebug that doesn't play along nicely with PlatformIO.
 See [GitHub](https://github.com/JoaoLopesF/RemoteDebug/issues/48).
 Added time adjust option (both APP and ESP code) for summer/winter time.